Spiral Antidepressant Withdrawal Field Guide

 Managing Physical Withdrawal Symptoms

-Dizziness and Balance Problems
+Dizziness and Balance Issues

-"Brain Zaps" and Sensory Oddities
+"Brain Zaps" and Sensory Sensations

 Managing Sleep and Mood Symptoms